CoolShades/coolshades.github.io/leadership.md

 #### Organising for Change with DoctorsVote

-Doctors pay was worsening year by year.
+Doctors' pay was worsening year by year.
 Only a national co-ordinated effort could bring about the change we needed.
-I sought out and joined a grassroots organisation called DoctorsVote.
-A group focussed on full pay restoraton.
+I sought out and joined a grassroots organisation called DoctorsVote, a group focused on full pay restoration.
 Here, we laid down the groundwork required to bring this issue to the minds of doctors.
 I designed several infographics that played a significant role in bringing the issue to the forefront.
-Once the issue was sufficiently exposed, we made our collective bid for the BMA National Seats.
+Once the issue was sufficiently exposed, we made our collective bid for the BMA National UKJDC Seats.
 DoctorsVote candidates managed to secure all but one seat at the National Assembly.

 <figure class="half">
     <img src="/assets/images/example1.jpg" alt="Doctors Vote Campaign Example 1">